dreger/kqdreger.com/_posts/2012-12-08-google-death-results.md

 - 104 (194,000 results) *Brazilian architect Oscar Niemeyer*
 - 108 (223,000 results) *Oldest survivor of Auschwitz*

-If you're looking for an unconventional way to make a splash in Google's search results, I'd recommend being somewhat famous and dying at age 107 or higher.
+If you're looking for an unconventional way to make a splash in Google's search results, I'd recommend being somewhat famous and dying at age 107 or older.

 ### Backstory